Nathan Healy

 Prescott Area Utility Providers

-Prescott residents primarily receive electricity from Arizona Public Service (APS), which charged 15.3¢ per kilowatt-hour in 2023 according to the latest available utility data.
+Prescott residents receive electricity from Arizona Public Service (APS), which charged 15.3¢ per kWh in 2023, positioning rates between state and national averages.

 Prescott Utilities Electricity Rates